Liberal Arts: Academic Access Program

 Completion of the program

 You are considered to have completed the Academic Access Program when you have met all requirements of the program.
-You will receive a letter from the Director of Academic Advising informing you of your successful completion of the program.
+You will receive a letter from the Office of Academic Advising informing you of your successful completion of the program.

 For more information, contact the AAP Coordinator at: 312.345.3784.
 See AAP courses here.